emileypalmquist/mock-challenge-phase-four-camping-fun/README.md

 $ python app.py
 ```

-## If you would prefer to include Flask Restful otherwise skip to Models section
+## If you would prefer to include Flask Restful complete the following otherwise skip to Models section

 This application is using vanilla Flask.
 If you would like to use flask-restful you can.
 To setup Flask-restful complete the following steps: